butaneprotocol/oracles/README.md

 These operators establish connections directly to each other node.
 At any given moment, one of these nodes is acting as the "leader".
 If the leader goes offline, or is otherwise unreachable for too long, the rest of the nodes use a consensus protocol called [Raft](https://raft.github.io/) to decide on a new leader.
 This failover typically happens within a few hundred milliseconds.

 Meanwhile, each node is continually querying a number of different data sources, such as binance, coinbase, and on-chain DEX's for up to date pricing information.
-This includes pricing for the collateral that is accepted by the Butane protocol, the synthetic assets minted by the Butane protocol, and the underlying assets that the butane protocol tries to track.
+This includes pricing for the collateral that is accepted by the Butane protocol, the synthetic assets minted by the Butane protocol, and the underlying assets that the Butane protocol tries to track.
 Thus, at any given moment, the node has its *own* view of these markets.

+Pricing information is collected in terms of trading pairs (i.e. SundaeSwap reports a price for BTN in ADA from a BTN-ADA pool), and we use those to compute a price in USD for each token.
+For any given token, the oracle uses an average of all collected prices (weighted by TVL) to decide the exact price to report.

 Every 10 seconds, assuming the network is healthy, the leader will "propose" a value for each synthetic, listing out the collateral prices.
 Each node will compare that proposed value to their own.
 If it is within some tight threshold, they will agree to sign the payload, otherwise they will refuse.